 - Many factors may trigger or perpetuate the martyrdom syndrome.
-These factors include:

-- A desire to express love and devotion

-- Guilt regarding past actions or situations

-- Survivor guilt

-- Fear of being judged by others (this may be more likely in blended families)

-- Sublimation of painful feelings

-- Avoidance

-- The major risk of the martyrdom syndrome is that the caregiver who has slipped into this pattern is actually jeopardizing the safety and well-being of the patient AND themselves.
+These factors include: - A desire to express love and devotion - Guilt regarding past actions, inactions or situations - Survivor guilt - Fear of being judged by others (this may be more likely in blended families) - Sublimation of painful feelings - Avoidance - The major risk of the martyrdom syndrome is that the caregiver who has slipped into this pattern is actually jeopardizing the safety and well-being of the patient AND him- or herself.